PaulPidou/RockPaperScissorsBot/README.md

 ## TensorFlow model

-The model used to power the bot has been trained with TensorFlow and convert to run within the browser thanks to [TensorFlow.js](https://www.tensorflow.org/js).
+The model used to perform the image classification has been trained with TensorFlow and convert to run within the browser thanks to [TensorFlow.js](https://www.tensorflow.org/js).
 To have more information check this [Kaggle kernel](https://www.kaggle.com/paulpidou/rockpaperscissors-tf-model).

 ## Use it locally